 Some of you may have seen a NZ Herald article recently suggesting I was on holiday claiming it was Council business.
-It is important to me to tell you, my constituents, that this is not true.
+This was a “dirty politics” play by an ex Councillor upset I unseated her great friend by winning the Rodney elections.
+(Sad really).
+It is important to me to tell you, my constituents, that her accusations are completely untrue.
 I took a 4 day long weekend which was fully paid for by myself (not Council).
-I did, however, make the mistake of updating my Council diary too late one day to show I would be absent from Council business.
-That was an oversight on my behalf.
-I own that mistake.

 I pride myself on being above political pressure and schoolyard politics – but others it seems do not.